-Protecting the health and safety of students while enabling them to continue progress towards their educational goals is the most important part of the fall 2020 planning efforts.
+Protecting the health and safety of students while enabling them to continue progress towards their educational goals is the most important part of our planning efforts.
 UMass Dartmouth is committed to supporting Black, Indigenous, and People of Color (BIPOC) members of our campus community who have been disproportionally affected by COVID-19.
 This includes counseling, academic advising, and all necessary support services.

 - All students are required to complete the UMassD Shared Responsibility Compact.
 This virtual form will confirm our community’s commitment to all UMass Dartmouth required safety practices.

 - Students must adhere to all safety and wellbeing protocols.

 - If a positive COVID-19 case is detected and contact tracing identifies an individual as a close contact, that person must quarantine and be tested for COVID-19.
 A close contact is any individual within 6 feet of a laboratory-confirmed or probable COVID-19 patient for at least 15 minutes.

 - Residential students are strongly discouraged to travel away from the immediate campus area unless necessary for work and/or emergencies.